volumio/volumio-plugins-sources/rotaryencoder2/readme.md

 ## Test Setups
 Below are some simple test-setups which you can try out on a Breadboard.
 They do not use the most sophisticated hardware debouncing, but already work very smoothly.
 If you want to improve debouncing, refer to the next chapter with tips.
 ![Simple Test-setup with a normal rotary-encoder with push-button and external pull-ups.](./img/RotaryTestSetup_Steckplatine.jpg)
-**Img 3:** _Rotary Encoder on a Breadboard with three 10kΩ Pull-ups and a 100nF capacitor for debouncing of the switch._
+**Img 3:** _Rotary Encoder on a Breadboard with three 10kΩ Pull-ups and a 100nF capacitor for debouncing of the switch.
+GPIO 5 & 6 are used for the rotation and GPIO 13 get's connected to the switch._

 ![Simple Test-setup with a KY-040 rotary board and external pull-up for the switch](./img/KY040-RotaryTestSetup_Steckplatine.jpg)
-**Img 4:** _KY-040 on a Breadboard with a 10kΩ Pull-up._
+**Img 4:** _KY-040 on a Breadboard with a 10kΩ Pull-up.
+Also here, GPIOs 5,6 and 13 are used._

 ![Simple Test-setup with a KY-040 rotary board and external pull-up for the switch](./img/KY040-RotaryTestSetup_intPU_Steckplatine.jpg)
 **Img 5:** _KY-040 on a Breadboard without Pull-up.
 In this setup, you have to make sure, that the internal pull-up is enabled.
-If it is not, you may get unreliable behavior._
+If it is not, you may get unreliable behavior.
+And guess what, we use GPIOs 5, 6 and 13 again._

 ## Tips for debouncing your Encoder
 [back to TOC](#content)